inlets/inlets-pro/docs/ingress-tutorial.md

  --license $LICENSE
 ```

-> You can run `k3sup app install inlets-operator --help` to see a list of other cloud providers.
+> You can run `arkade install inlets-operator --help` to see a list of other cloud providers.

 * Set the `--region` flag as required, it's best to have low latency between your current location and where the exit-servers will be provisioned.
 * Use your license in `--license`, or omit this flag if you just want to serve port 80 from your IngressController without any TLS